SELECT, TABLE, WITH — retrieve rows from a table or view

 Note that ordering options apply only to the expression they follow;

-for example ORDER BY x, y DESC
+for example ORDER BY x, y DESC does not mean

-the same thing as ORDER BY x DESC, y DESC
+the same thing as ORDER BY x DESC, y DESC.

 Character-string data is sorted according to the collation that applies